backstage/backstage/.changeset/itchy-news-drive.md

 Ability to fetch the README file from a different AZD path.

-Defaults to the current, AZD default behaviour (`README.md` in the root of the git repo); to use a different path, add the annotation `dev.azure.com/readme-path`
+Defaults to the current, Azure DevOps default behaviour (`README.md` in the root of the git repo); to use a different path, add the annotation `dev.azure.com/readme-path`

 Example: